AsfaaKhan/30-days-challanges-of-AIDD-/tast-2/day2_tast.md

 *Should return clear error messages*

 #### CLI prompt:
-$Generate a 1-paragraph specifiction for an email validation function.
-Requirements : Must Contain @ , Must Conatin a valid domain (e.g,.com,.org) , Should return clear error messages$
+Generate a 1-paragraph specifiction for an email validation function.
+Requirements : Must Contain @ , Must Conatin a valid domain (e.g,.com,.org) , Should return clear error messages

 #### Output:
-$The email validation function validate_email(email_address: str) -> Tuple[bool, Optional[str]] will accept a single string argument representing an email address and return a tuple containing a boolean indicating validity and an optional string for error messages.
+The email validation function validate_email(email_address: str) -> Tuple[bool, Optional[str]] will accept a single string argument representing an email address and return a tuple containing a boolean indicating validity and an optional string for error messages.
 The function must ensure the email address contains exactly one "@" symbol separating the local part from the domain.
 Furthermore, it must verify that the domain contains a valid top-level domain (TLD) consisting of at least two alphabetical characters, preceded by a dot (e.g.,".com", ".org").
-If the email address fails any validation rule, the function should return False along with a descriptive error message indicating the specific reason for failure (e.g., "Missing '@' symbol", "Invalid domain format", "Missing top-level domain").$
+If the email address fails any validation rule, the function should return False along with a descriptive error message indicating the specific reason for failure (e.g., "Missing '@' symbol", "Invalid domain format", "Missing top-level domain").

 [screenshots](https://github.com/AsfaaKhan/30-days-challanges-of-AIDD-/blob/main/tast-2/screenshots)

-#
+##

 # 📁Part C — Multiple Choice Questions
-1. What is the main purpose of Spec-Driven Development?
+**1. What is the main purpose of Spec-Driven Development?**

-A. Make coding faster
-B. Clear requirements before coding begins ✅
+*B. Clear requirements before coding begins ✅*
-C. Remove developers
-D. Avoid documentation

-2. What is the biggest mindset shift in AI-Driven Development?
+**2. What is the biggest mindset shift in AI-Driven Development?**

-A. Writing more code manually
-B. Thinking in systems and clear instructions ✅
+*B. Thinking in systems and clear instructions ✅*
-C. Memorizing more syntax
-D. Working without any tools

-3. Biggest failure of Vibe Coding?
+**3. Biggest failure of Vibe Coding?**

-A. AI stops responding
-B. Architecture becomes hard to extend ✅
+*B. Architecture becomes hard to extend ✅*
-C. Code runs slow
-D. Fewer comments written

-4. Main advantage of using AI CLI agents (like Gemini CLI)?
+**4. Main advantage of using AI CLI agents (like Gemini CLI)?**

-A. They replace the developer completely
-B. Handle repetitive tasks so dev focuses on design & problem-solving ✅
+*B. Handle repetitive tasks so dev focuses on design & problem-solving ✅*
-C. Make coding faster but less reliable
-D. Make coding optional

-5. What defines an M-Shaped Developer?
+**5. What defines an M-Shaped Developer?**

-A. Knows little about everything
-B. Deep in only one field
-C. Deep skills in multiple related domains ✅
+*C. Deep skills in multiple related domains ✅*
-D. Works without AI tools